asuszko/pycu_interface/README.md

 # cuBLAS and cuFFT Support

 Functions in the cuBLAS and cuFFT objects are supported as they are needed by the user.
 That is, not all functions are available out of the box.
 When a user needs a new function, it may be added to the source in the same manner as the others are.
 This involves writing up a C++11 compatible wrapper (if templates are useful), that is wrapped by an 'extern C' exported function.
-This exported function is called in Python using the [ctypes](https://docs.python.org/3/library/ctypes.html) function library for Python.
+This exported function is called in Python using the [ctypes](https://docs.python.org/3/library/ctypes.html) function library.

 If adding functionality to pycu_interface, fork the repo, add the new code, compile, test, and then merge request if you wish to help update master.
 Note that, [cuda_helpers](https://github.com/asuszko/cuda_helpers), [cublas_helpers](https://github.com/asuszko/cublas_helpers), and [cufft_helpers](https://github.com/asuszko/cufft_helpers) have their own repos, and are included as sub_modules in pycu_interface.
 For the current available [cuBLAS](https://github.com/asuszko/cublas_helpers) and [cuFFT](https://github.com/asuszko/cufft_helpers) routines, see their readme in their respective repos.